pbrucla/fuzzing-lab/README.md

 |----------|-----------|------------|---------|
 | Week 2 | Intro to Fuzzing | [Slides](https://docs.google.com/presentation/d/1QS6PeITc5_jhTofA9yAa5zs9qMmfmyfHmtD1nX3y48A/edit?usp=sharing) | [Using Honggfuzz](02-intro-to-fuzzing.md) |

+# Project
+As part of Fuzzing Lab, you will get to participate in a quarter long project involving fuzzing **real-world software**.
+For more information about the project, check out the [project description](project.md).

 ## License
 The content in this repository is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).